We have accepted all of our 2019 staff for the season – thank you to everyone who applied! Please check back in January for the 2020 season.

 For more information, call 734.761.9640 and leave a message or e-mail email@example.com.
 Applications and resumes can be sent to that email address also.
 Previous animal experience desired, but not necessary.

 Part time and full time internships are available, but also require a commitment.
 Because the Center is busiest during summer hours, we ask that you have minimal requests off.
 Shifts for interns are from 7 a.m. to 2:00 p.m. and 2:00 p.m. to 9 p.m.
 Interns work one shift per day and alternate am/pm shifts.
 Weekends are required, but rotated.
 We operate seven days a week.
 We are open on Holidays (Memorial Day, July 4th, and Labor Day).
 For health and safety reasons, interns must be in good health, not pregnant, and at least 18 years of age.
-Must be able to bend, lift, and on feet for a period of time.
+Must be able to bend, lift, and be on your feet for a period of time.

 Duties of Interns